 Churchill once made a daring escape by scaling a wall from a prison camp in South Africa in the late 1800s, having been kidnapped by Dutch forces fighting the British.
 He hid low in a coal bunker before traveling back to South Africa via Mozambique.

 FAQs about Winston Churchill

 It's reported that Churchill was 1.67 meters (5.48 feet) tall.

 Who replaced Winston Churchill as prime minister?

 Churchill was succeeded by Harold Macmillan who became the British prime minister in 1957.

-Do you know any fun or interesting facts about Winston Churchill?
-Share them in the comments section below!
+Do you know any fun facts about Winston Churchill?
+Share them in the comments below!